mbeniamino/aperi/README.md

 ## Configuration

-The program should be invoked with a single argument that is a URL or a path to open.
+The program should be invoked with a single argument, which can be a URL or a path to open.
 It then reads its configuration from `$HOME/.config/aperi/config` and launches the associated program, if any.
-If the argument of the program starts with `file://` this prefix will be automatically stripped and percent decoding of the remaining string will be performed.
-If the argument of the program is a file or a directory it will be normalized to an absolute path pointing to the file.
+If the program argument starts with `file://` this prefix will be automatically stripped and percent decoding of the remaining string will be performed.
+If the argument is a file or a directory it will be normalized to an absolute path pointing to the file.

-The configuration file is a sequence of lines.
+The configuration file consists of a sequence of lines.
 Empty lines or lines starting with `#` are ignored.
+The remaining lines define the executable to use to handle the file or url passed as the program argument and must follow this

-The remaining lines define the executable to use to handle the file or url passed as the argument of the program and must follow this syntax:
+syntax:

 `<rule>[,<rule>]...=<executable> [<arg> ]...`